 - 1 red bell pepper, finely chopped

-- 2 large or 3 small carrots, cut in small rounds or chopped (Use less carrots for lowest carbs)
+- 2 small carrots, cut in small rounds or chopped (see notes)

 - 1 tsp. granulated garlic